Patient safety: To Err is Human

+Psychological safety

+Psychological safety aims to provide an environment where patients and medical professionals feel comfortable sharing concerns and mistakes without fear of embarrassment or retribution.
+This enables increased reporting, as well as the sharing of new ideas and honest feedback.
+A wider variety of information is thus shared throughout the organization, allowing for creativity, innovation, and learning.
+Psychological safety is believed to lead to better outcomes by providing basis for more informed decisions.

+Psychological safety has been found to play an important role in both patient safety culture and in enabling quality improvement in the health care setting.

 Communication

-Effective communication is essential for ensuring patient safety.
-Communicating starts with the provisioning of available information on any operational site especially in mobile professional services.
-Communicating continues with the reduction of administrative burden, releasing the operating staff and easing the operational demand by model driven orders, thus enabling adherence to a well executable procedure finalized with a qualified minimum of required feedback.
+Communication involves distributing relevant information across operational sites to ensure alignment.
+It also reduces administrative burden by using model-driven instructions, freeing up operational staff and easing procedural demands.
+This enables consistent execution with minimal but essential feedback, ensuring processes remain both efficient and controlled.

 Effective and ineffective communication

-The use of effective communication among patients and healthcare professionals is critical for achieving a patient's optimal health outcome.
-However, scientific patient safety research by Annegret Hannawa, among others, has shown that ineffective communication has the opposite effect as it can lead to severe patient harm.
-Communication with regards to patient safety can be classified into two categories: prevention of adverse events and responding to adverse events.
-Use of effective communication can aid in the prevention of adverse events, whereas ineffective communication can contribute to these incidences.
-If ineffective communication contributes to an adverse event, then better and more effective communication skills must be applied in response to achieve optimal outcomes for the patient's safety.
-There are different modes in which healthcare professionals can work to optimize the safety of patients which include both verbal and nonverbal communication, as well as the effective use of appropriate communication technologies.
+The use of effective communication among patients and healthcare professionals is associated with a patient's health outcome.
+However, scientific patient safety research by Annegret Hannawa et al. has shown that ineffective communication can lead to patient harm.
+Communication regarding patient safety can be classified into two categories: the prevention of adverse events and the response to adverse events.
+Effective communication may help to prevent adverse events, whereas ineffective communication may contribute to their occurrence.
+If ineffective communication contributes to an adverse event, improved communication skills may be applied in response to achieve optimal outcomes for the patient's safety.
+There are different modes in which healthcare professionals can work to optimize the safety of patients which include both verbal and nonverbal communication, as well as the effective use of communication technologies.

-Methods of effective verbal and nonverbal communication include treating patients with respect and showing empathy, clearly communicating with patients in a way that best fits their needs, practicing active listening skills, being sensitive with regards to cultural diversity and respecting the privacy and confidentiality rights of the patient.
+Methods of effective verbal and nonverbal communication include treating patients with respect and showing empathy, clearly communicating with patients in a way that best fits their needs, practicing active listening skills, demonstrating cultural sensitivity and awareness, and respecting the privacy and confidentiality rights of the patient.
 To use appropriate communication technology, healthcare professionals must choose which channel of communication is best suited to benefit the patient.
 Some channels are more likely to result in communication errors than others, such as communicating through telephone or email (missing nonverbal messages which are an important element of understanding the situation).
-It is also the responsibility of the provider to know the advantages and limitations of using electronic health records, as they do not convey all information necessary to understanding patient needs.
-If a health care professional is not practicing these skills, they are not being an effective communicator which may affect patient outcome.
+It is also the responsibility of the provider to know the advantages and limitations of using electronic health records, as they do not convey all the information necessary to understand patient needs.
+If a health care professional is not practicing these skills, they are not being an effective communicator which may affect patient outcomes.

 The goal of a healthcare professional is to aid a patient in achieving their optimal health outcome, which entails that the patient's safety is not at risk.
-Practice of effective communication plays a large role in promoting and protecting patient safety.
+The practice of effective communication plays a crucial role in promoting and protecting patient safety.